harshsharma1506/harshsharma1506/README.md

 Self Taught Dev
 ------------------------------

-I've been coding since 3 years , I have experience working with html, css, python , js and frameworks like django .
+I've been coding since 3 years , I have experience working with html, css, python , js and frameworks like django along with ERP system - SAP .

 * 🌍  I'm based in Delhi
 * 🖥️  See my portfolio at [portfolio](http://harrycodeswhileworldsleeps.github.io/harsh-s-cv/)